MR-SAIKHUN/Mechanic-Project/README.md

 | Reset | Stops the simulation and and creates a new object |
 | Shape | Changes the object's shape |

-## Example Images
+## Example Image
-Here are some screenshots or images explaining different functionalities:
+Here is a screenshot of what the simulation looks like.
 ![Example Image](assets/Example.PNG)